igor-baiborodine/kiroule.com/content/article/manage-environment-specific-settings-for-hugo-based-website.md

 ![Config Dir Content](/img/content/article/manage-environment-specific-settings-for-hugo-based-website/config-dir-content.png)

-The `_default/config.toml` file here is the same config file used to be in the site root, but **without** the `googleAnalytics` and `disqusShortname` settings and the `algolia_indexName` parameter.
-The `params.toml` file in each environment directory contains only the `algolia_indexName` parameter, which is set to the corresponding value, for example, like in `dev/params.toml`:
+The `_default/config.toml` file here is the same config file that used to be located in the site root, but **without** the `googleAnalytics` and `disqusShortname` settings and the `algolia_indexName` parameter.
+The `params.toml` file in each environment directory contains only the `algolia_indexName` parameter set to the corresponding value, for example, like in `dev/params.toml`:

 ```toml
 algolia_indexName = "dev_kiroule"